What Is Caregiver Burden? 4 Common Signs

 Caregiving is not a one size fits all experience.
 Each situation has its unique pressures and specific caregiver duties.

-For example, the life of a caregiver for an older adult with Alzheimer’s or dementia might be very different from someone who is caring for a loved one with multiple chronic health conditions.
+For example, the life of a caregiver for an older adult with Alzheimer’s disease or dementia might be very different from someone who is caring for a loved one with multiple chronic health conditions.

 The overall burden may be equal, but the areas of life affected might be very different.